1973 Tournaments / Exhibitions

 Jermany, Bridges (L) (6) and Smoke

 Veteran Vince Rucobo blanked Eston Ramblers on two hits as Saskatoon moved into the final with a 2-0 victory.
 Rococo fanned six and walked three.
 Commodores took the lead in the 3rd inning on Gary Brandon's triple and an infield hit by Randy Munch.
 A single by Munch and two Eston errors resulted in the 2nd run in the 6th inning.
-Saskatoon had just five hits off loser Tim Sipe and reliever Bruce Bremmer.
+Saskatoon had just five hits off loser Tim Sipe and reliever Bruce Bremer.

-Sipe (L), Bremmer (7) and Morrice
+Sipe (L), Bremer (7) and Morrice

 Rucobo (W) and Maxemiuk